Ryanjlowe/Amazon-Pinpoint-for-Amazon-Connect-Delivery-Toolkit/README.md

 ### Solution: [Amazon Pinpoint SMS Chat Bot](https://aws.amazon.com/blogs/messaging-and-targeting/create-an-sms-chatbox-with-amazon-pinpoint-and-lex/)

 [Amazon Lex](https://aws.amazon.com/lex/) is an AI service for building conversation interfaces into any application using voice or text.
 Amazon Lex has already demonstrated its ability to perform standard tasks like Appointment reminders, confirmations, and automatic rescheduling.
+Call centers that integrate Amazon Lex into their call flows to help automate calls have shown to have direct cost savings.

 [Amazon Lex can be integrated into Amazon Pinpoint to create a two-way SMS chat bot](https://aws.amazon.com/blogs/messaging-and-targeting/create-an-sms-chatbox-with-amazon-pinpoint-and-lex/) that can be used to deliver Amazon Lex's capabilities over the SMS channel.